 When your commercial garage door opener system fails should you consider a repair or simply replace the unit?
 We often hear this question at Overhead Door Co. of Central Jersey.
-The answer is ‘it depends’.
-In many cases a repair can be very effective and extremely reasonable when compared to the cost of a complete replacement.
-In other cases a repair is an unwise choice.
+The answer is "it depends".
+In many cases, a repair can be very effective and extremely reasonable when compared to the cost of a complete replacement.
+In other cases, a repair is an unwise choice.
 The problem is in distinguishing a simple repair requirement from a catastrophic equipment failure or excessive general wear on the entire system.

-Our best advice – if you experience a malfunction with an automated door system at your facility secure the door and tag it out of service immediately.
-Continuing to operate the door in most cases will do more damage and in many cases can be extremely dangerous.
+Our best advice – if you experience a malfunction with an automated door system at your facility secure the door and tag it "out of service" immediately.
+Continuing to operate the overhead door in most cases will do more damage and in many cases can be extremely dangerous.

-These inspections can prevent down time as well as damage from a door and opener system breaking during usage.
-The interval for preventative maintenance should be based on how much usage the system receives, not only time.
-During these inspections we often discover potential problems that can be remedied before any serious damage or downtime occurs.
-For more information contact one of our commercial/industrial specialists at 908-722-5785 or visit us at www.OverheadDoorCo.com.
+These inspections can prevent downtime as well as damage from an overhead door and opener system breaking during usage.
+The interval for preventative maintenance should be based on how much usage the system receives, not the only time.
+During these inspections, we often discover potential problems that can be remedied before any serious damage or downtime occurs.
+For more information contact one of our commercial/industrial specialists at 908-722-5785.